On the k-Independence Required by Linear Probing and Minwise Independence: Minwise Independence via -Independence

+In this paper, we show that, for any $\eps>0$, there exist $\Omega(\lg \frac{1}{\eps})$-independent hash functions that are no better than $\eps$-minwise independent.
+Indyk's ~\cite{indyk01minwise} simple analysis via inclusion-exclusion is therefore tight: $\eps$-minwise independence requires $\Omega(\lg \frac{1}{\eps})$-independence.

-We will show that it is limited how good minwise independence we can achieve based on $k$-independent hashing.
-For a given $k$, our goal is to construct a $k$-independent distribution over $n$ regular keys and a query key $q$, such that the probability that $q$ gets the minimal hash value is $\frac{1}{n+1} \big( 1+2^{-O(k)} \big)$.
+To prove the result for a given $k$, our goal is to construct a $k$-independent distribution of hash values for $n$ regular keys and a distinct query key $q$, such that the probability that $q$ gets the minimal hash value is $\big( 1+2^{-O(k)} \big)/(n+1)$.

 We assume that $k$ is even and divides $n$.
 Each hash value will be uniformly distributed in the unit interval $[0,1)$.
 Discretizing this continuous interval does not affect any of the calculations below, as long as precision $2\lg n$ or more is used (making the probability of a non-unique minimum vanishingly small).